PerlFFI/FFI-Platypus/README.md

 when you provide it with a name, but it is useful to keep this in mind as there are alternative ways of obtaining a functions address.
-Example: a C function could return the address of another C function that you might want to call, or modules such as [FFI::TinyCC](https://metacpan.org/pod/FFI::TinyCC) produce machine code at runtime that you can call from Platypus.
+Example: a C function could return the address of another C function that you might want to call.

 \[version 0.76\]